Rovigo is a small Venetian town. We will propose an itinerary that will allow every tourist to visit the most important monuments in a single day.

 The church of Santi Francesco e Giustina is a parish church of Rovigo.
 The church of Santa Giustina, a virgin and martyr, stood where there is now Piazza Garibaldi.
 On 11 April 1806 the parish seat was moved to the present church of San Francesco, which on 19 November 1808 was officially erected as a parish and dedicated to the saints Francesco and Giustina.
 The old church of Santa Giustina was alienated and finally demolished in 1809 to create a new public square.

-The Cathedral of Rovigo is a church of Rovigo dedicated to Santo Stefano, pope and martyr.
+The Cathedral of Rovigo is a church dedicated to Santo Stefano, pope and martyr.
 And the Co-Cathedral of the Diocese of Adria-Rovigo and is the parish church.
 The interior of the cathedral preserves valuable works of art, especially pictorial.